-Mr Kan Kheong Ng, Ms Lim Siok Leng and Mr Wilson Sam are the Directors seeking re-election at the forthcoming annual general meeting of the Company to be convened on 20 April 2021 (collectively, the "Retiring Directors").
+Dr Ho Tat Kin, Mr Gary Ho Kuat Foong and Ms Christina Teo Tze Wei (Zhao Ziwei) are the Directors seeking re-election at the forthcoming annual general meeting of the Company to be convened on 21 April 2022 ("AGM") (collectively, the "Retiring Directors").

-Pursuant to Rule 720(5) of the Listing Manual Section B: Rules of Catalist of the SGX -ST (the "Catalist Rules"), the information relating to the Retiring Directors as set out in Appendix 7F of the Catalist Rules, is as set out below:
+Pursuant to Rule 720(5) of the Listing Manual Section B: Rules of Catalist of the SGX -ST (the "Catalist Rules"), the information relating to the Retiring Directors as required under Appendix 7F of the Catalist Rules, is as set out below:

-KAN KHEONG NG LIM SIOK LENG WILSON SAM Date of Appointment 1 February 2019 16 October 2015 1 July 2020 Date of last re- appointment (if applicable) 25 April 2019 25 April 2019 Not applicable Age 65 56 45 Country of principal residence Singapore Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Kan as Executive Director and CEO was recommended by the Nominating Committee and approved by the Board, after taking into consideration his qualifications, expertise, past experiences and overall contribution since he was appointed as a Director.
-The re-election of Ms Lim as Executive Director and Chief Financial Officer ("CFO") was recommended by the Nominating Committee and approved by the Board, after taking into consideration her qualifications, expertise, past experiences and overall contribution since she was appointed as a Director.
-The re-election of Mr Sam as a Non-Executive and Non-Independent Director was recommended by the Nominating Committee and approved by the Board, after taking into consideration his qualifications, expertise, past experiences and overall contribution since he was appointed as a Director.
-Whether appointment is executive, and if so, the area of responsibility Executive Mr Kan is appointed as Executive Director and CEO and he is responsible for overseeing the overall business operations and provides leadership to drive the growth of the Group's business in the region.
-Executive Ms Lim is appointed as Executive Director and CFO and she is responsible for overseeing the overall operations of the security printing business as well as the finance and accounting functions of the Group.
-Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC member etc.) Executive Director and CEO Executive Director and CFO Non-Executive and Non-Independent Director Member of the Audit Committee
+DR HO TAT KIN GARY HO KUAT FOONG CHRISTINA TEO TZE WEI (ZHAO ZIWEI) Date of Appointment 16 October 2015 16 October 2015 1 February 2019 Date of last re-appointment (if applicable) 25 April 2019 12 June 2020 25 April 2019 Age 78 67 48 Country of principal residence Singapore Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Dr Ho as the Chairman of the Board and an Independent Director was recommended by the Nominating Committee and approved by the Board, after taking into consideration his qualifications, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
+The re-election of Mr Ho as an Independent Director was recommended by the Nominating Committee and approved by the Board, after taking into consideration his qualifications, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
+The re-election of Ms Teo as an Independent Director was recommended by the Nominating Committee and approved by the Board, after taking into consideration her qualifications, expertise, past experiences and overall contribution since she was appointed as a Director of the Company.
+Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC member etc.) itle (e.g. Lead ID, AC • Chairman of the Board Independent Director Member of the Nominating Committee Professional qualifications • Bachelor of Science (Honours), University of Singapore • Japan International Co-operation Agency (Postgraduate) Certificate (Teacher on Computer Science), Yamanashi University and Tokyo University • Master of Science in Technological Economics and Ph.
+D., University of Stirling, Scotland, UK • Life Member, Institute of Physics of Singapore Bachelor of Science and Bachelor of Commerce, University of Western Australia Member of Institute of Singapore Chartered Accountants and CPA Australia Master of Business Administration, Harvard Business School Bachelor of Business Administration (Finance), Honours, National University of Singapore